Association measures for two-way contingency tables based on multi-categorical proportional reduction in error: Introduction

 \section{Introduction}

-Categorical variables are formed from categories and are employed in various fields such as medicine, psychology, and social science.
-We consider two types of categorical variables, $X$ and $Y$, where $X$ consists of $r$ categories and $Y$ consists of $c$ categories.
-These two variables have $r \times c$ combinations, which can be represented in a table with $r$ rows and $c$ columns.
-This is called a two-way contingency table, where each ($i, j$) cell ($i=1,\ldots, r;j=1,\ldots, c$) displays only the observed frequencies.
-The primary objective of analyzing contingency tables lies in evaluating the independence between variables, for which methods such as Pearson’s chi-square test and Fisher’s exact test are widely used.
-Furthermore, extending the concept of independence, studies aiming to elucidate relationships between variables have a long history and have been extensively explored within the framework of an association model.
+Categorical variables are defined by discrete categories and are used across a wide range of fields such as medicine, psychology, and social sciences.
+We consider two categorical variables, $X$ and $Y$, where $X$ consists of $r$ categories and $Y$ consists of $c$ categories.
+These two variables yield $r \times c$ combinations, which can be represented in a table with $r$ rows and $c$ columns.
+Such a table is called a two-way contingency table, in which each ($i, j$) cell ($i=1,\ldots, r;j=1,\ldots, c$) displays the observed frequencies.
+The primary objective of contingency table analysis is to evaluate the independence between variables, for which methods such as Pearson's chi-square test and Fisher’s exact test are widely used.
+Furthermore, extending the concept of independence, research aimed at elucidating relationships between variables has a long history and has been extensively explored within the framework of association models.
 Various association models have been proposed by \cite{goodman1981association, goodman1985analysis}, \cite{rom1992generalized}, and \cite{kateri2018phi}.
-In addition, studies on association measures have aimed to quantify the strength of associations between variables through various approaches.
-Several association measures, such as Cram\'{e}r's coefficient (\citealp{cramer1946mathematical}), Theil's uncertainty coefficient (\citealp{theil1970estimation}), and Goodman-Kruskal's lambda and tau (\citealp{doi:10.1080/01621459.1954.10501231}), remain widely used today.
-These measures are implemented in statistical software such as R and SAS, making them easily available to researchers and practitioners.
-In recent years, association measures based on generalized divergence have been proposed by \cite{tomizawa2004generalization}, \cite{urasaki2023generalized}, and alternative association measures introduced by \cite{kvaalseth2017alternative, kvaalseth2023association} reconsidered association measures by focusing on desirable properties, particularly value-validity.
+In parallel, studies on association measures have sought to quantify the strength of association between variables through various approaches.
+Several measures, such as Cram\'{e}r's coefficient (\citealp{cramer1946mathematical}), Theil's uncertainty coefficient (\citealp{theil1970estimation}), and Goodman–Kruskal's lambda and tau (\citealp{doi:10.1080/01621459.1954.10501231}), remain widely used today.
+These measures are implemented in statistical software packages such as R and SAS, making them readily available to researchers and practitioners.
+In recent years, \cite{tomizawa2004generalization}, \cite{urasaki2023generalized} have proposed association measures based on generalized divergence, and \cite{kvaalseth2017alternative, kvaalseth2023association} reconsidered association measures by focusing on desirable properties, particularly value-validity.